-As early as 1927, D.C.
-Public Library officials included provisions for a Neighborhood Library in Southwest Washington in their "Five Year Building and Extension Program."
-The plan proposed the library be located in the old Jefferson Junior High School at 6th and D streets (built 1872).
+As early as 1927, DC Public Library officials included provisions for a Southwest neighborhood library in their five-year plan.
+The plan proposed the library be located in the old Jefferson Junior High School, built in 1872 at 6th and D streets.
 Placing library branches in public junior high schools recommended itself because of the regional draw of these institutions, and because their locations were generally suburban.
 However, these plans were never implemented due to the findings of a 1929 study of the desirability of jointly housing public schools and public library branches.
 The study concluded that "the disadvantages [of this system] both to the library service and to the school service far transcend any advantages of economy."

-The Public Library included plans for a full Neighborhood Library in Southwest in its 1932 to 1946 extension program.
-The branch, which would be constructed between 1937 and 1941, was to cost an estimated $150,000.
-Because funds were not forthcoming, the Public Library's ambitious building program was put on hold.
-The next step in planning the Southwest Branch came in 1938, when the Public Library's Board of Trustees requested $175,000 for construction of a Neighborhood Library as part of the new Thomas Jefferson Junior High School, planned to replace the old Jefferson Junior High School.
-The Public Library reconsidered its stance on placing libraries in public schools when the chance arose to include a library wing in the construction of the new $800,000 junior high facility at 7th and H streets S.W.
+The Public Library included plans for a full neighborhood library in Southwest in its 1932 to 1946 extension program.
+The branch, which would be built between 1937 and 1941, was to cost an estimated $150,000.
+But funding issues put the Library's ambitious building program on hold.
+Instead, the library reconsidered its stance on placing libraries in public schools when the chance arose to include a library wing in the new Thomas Jefferson Junior High School, set to replace the old Jefferson Junior High School.
+The library's Board of Trustees requested $175,000 for construction.
 The 1938 Congressional Appropriation Act for the District of Columbia included $111,000 for the construction of the Southwest Library as a wing of the new junior high school.

 The Thomas Jefferson Junior High School and Library, as it was known, was designed by the District's Municipal Architect, Nathan Corwith Wyeth, in the Georgian Revival style.
 Wyeth, an accomplished architect, came to Washington in 1899 after training at the Ecole des Beaux Arts in Paris and working in New York with the architectural firm of Carrere and Hastings for several years.
-In Washington, Wyeth served as the Supervising Architect of the Treasury until 1904, when he joined the Office of the Architect of the Capitol.
-After a two-year appointment as chief designer in that office, Wyeth opened a private practice designing residences for Washington's elite.
-His lucrative practice ended in 1934 due to the financial stress of the Depression.
-Wyeth then signed on as the Municipal Architect for the District of Columbia, serving in that capacity between 1934 and his retirement in 1946.
-During his long career in Washington, Wyeth designed numerous elegant residences, including the Charles C. Glover Jr. House at 4200 Massachusetts Ave.
-N.W. (ca. 1913), and the C. Peyton Russell House at 2249 R St. N.W.
-(1908).
 As Municipal Architect, Wyeth championed the Colonial Revival and Georgian Revival styles for the city's public architecture.
-Included among the many buildings he designed while Municipal Architect are the Municipal Building, Police Court, the Municipal Court and Juvenile Court buildings, all designed as a part of the planned Municipal Center at John Marshall Place N.W. during the 1930s.
-Wyeth was also responsible for the design of numerous school buildings, fire houses and libraries, including the Georgetown (1935) and Petworth (1939) branches of the Public Library.
+Wyeth was also responsible for the design of numerous city buildings, including the Georgetown (1935) and Petworth (1939) locations of the DC Public Library.

 When it opened, the first Southwest Neighborhood Library owned 17,800 volumes and 92 magazines.
 The library was run by a staff of 12, including the branch librarian Virginia T. McLaughlin.
 The library served a population of approximately 26,000 people, half of whom were black.
 The racially mixed population and the various socioeconomic levels of the neighborhood's residents made the library's initial task difficult.
-One staff member, John H. Earle, explained the challenges presented to the new library in an article that appeared in D.C.
-Public Library's newsletter.
-Earle claimed that while many people viewed the neighborhood as "some sort of cultural slough of despair in which all advisory work is necessarily prefaced by a few explanatory words such as 'This is what we call a book,'" the residents of Southwest on the contrary exhibited a great desire to read and make use of the library's facilities.
-Despite the citizens' eagerness and pride, the library faced problems relating to the declining economic conditions of the neighborhood.
-Earle delineates these:
+In DC Public Library's newsletter, staff member John H. Earle, claimed that while many people viewed the neighborhood as "some sort of cultural slough of despair in which all advisory work is necessarily prefaced by a few explanatory words such as 'This is what we call a book,' " the residents of Southwest on the contrary exhibited a great desire to read and make use of the library's facilities.
+Despite the citizens' eagerness and pride, Earle said that the library faced problems relating to the declining economic conditions of the neighborhood: